 Research shows that as many as 10,000 cases of talcum powder-related ovarian cancer are diagnosed every year.
 How does talcum powder cause ovarian cancer?
 Products such as Johnson’s Baby Powder and Shower to Shower body powder have a naturally occurring mineral called talc.
 This mineral shares similar properties with asbestos, another mineral linked to deadly cancers.
-Contact a Nationwide Injury Lawyer Today.
+Contact a nationwide talcum powder injury lawyer Today.

 When women apply talc-based baby powder to the genital area, talc particles can enter the vagina, travel through the fallopian tubes, and enter the ovaries.
 Once these particles reach the ovaries, they can embed into the lining, causing irritation and inflammation in healthy tissue.
 Over time, this inflammation can result in the formation of cancerous cells.